wwags33/serverless-api-starter/README.md

 The AWS Embedded Metrics and AWS X-Ray Tracing SDK are included in a shared lambda layer.
 To use the AWS SDK, install the desired v3 module in the function directory.

-TypeScript support will be added as soon as esbuild is fully supported by AWS SAM (it is currently in "public preview")
+TypeScript support will be added as soon as esbuild is fully supported by AWS SAM (it is currently in "public preview").

 Below are instructions provided by AWS SAM.

+---

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders: